seed-labs/seed-emulator/examples/B06-blockchain/README.md

 $ docker-compose up
 ```

-We can use our map tool to visualize the network (see `manual` here).
+We can use our map tool to visualize the network.
 However,
 Firefox is going to consume quite a bit of resources (CPU and RAM).
 It is better
 to leave them to the Ethereum, which needs a lot of resources.
 Therefore,
-we will access the containers from the terminal, instead from the map.
+we will access the containers from the terminal, instead of from the map.

 We have added `Ethereum` to the names of the containers used as Ethereum nodes.
 This way, we can easily list them: